ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/porto/layer-paths.md

 - A **Porto layer** is a fragment of an image of a root file system for [Porto](https://github.com/yandex/porto);
 - A **RootFS Image** is an image of a root file system;
-- A **base layer**(**base image**) is an autonomous layer that contains the main part of the ambient scene (/bin/bash, libc6, etc.); by selecting a base layer, you are confirming the Ubuntu version (Precise, Trusty, Xenial, Bionic, etc.) your code will be working in.
+- A **base layer**(**base image**) is an autonomous layer that contains the main part of the environment (/bin/bash, libc6, etc.); by selecting a base layer, you are confirming the Ubuntu version (Precise, Trusty, Xenial, Bionic, etc.) your code will be working in.
 - A **Delta layer** is a layer that supplements the base image and usually contains additional libraries or binary artifacts.

 ## Using layers to launch operations in {{product-name}}